 In many business acquisition deals, sellers offer to train buyers and consult the business for a specified period of time.
 Take your business’s previous owner up on that offer.
 Ask for feedback, support, and advice, and listen earnestly to what they have to say.

-Log into your owner’s portal for tools and advice that’ll help you grow your business, boost its efficiency, and navigate the everyday challenges you’ll face as a small business owner.
+After you explore this list of things to do after buying a business, log into your owner’s portal for tools and advice that’ll help you grow your business, boost its efficiency, and navigate the everyday challenges you’ll face as a small business owner.